hipe/tmx/lib/skylab/headless/doc/issues/095-name-conventions-for-functions-and-methods.md

   use is encouraged along with other conventions, in which case the word may get bumped off the front of the method name (`via_X_when_Y`).

++ `where` - receiver is an "edit shell" (representing an interface to an edit session of some sort (e.g of a business entity)), this is the conventional method name used for that public method of the edit shell that accepts a [#cb-046] literal iambic phrase.

 + `with` - arguments must be treated as a literal [#cb-046] iambic phrase. must have no side-effects on the receiver, instead the result must be a dup of the receiver that has been transformed as is described by the